International Journal of Special Education (IJSE)

-The International Journal of Special Education (IJSE) offers a wide range of multi-disciplinary topics regarding education and services for individuals with disabilities.
-This International peer reviewed journal (published in English) aims to enhance open access for all reporting the growth of theory and practice in the field.
+The International Journal of Special Education (IJSE) is an Open Access added to DOAJ journal offering a wide range of multi-disciplinary topics regarding education and services for individuals with disabilities.
+This International peer-reviewed journal (published in English) aims to enhance open access for all reporting the growth of theory and practice in the field.

 -